FrankOfTheScience/TheBoringChat/README.md

 This Backend Project might be updated with new features if I find new ideas to experiment with, frontend project will be updated on cascade.

+_I would like to publish this project, but for free.
+Since frontend is a static page I might use GitPages, but for backend I was trying to find free host providers straight forward to use, I don't want to invest too much time on just publish this app, since it is a simple personal project sincerely.
+Open to suggestion for this!_

 #### Frontend

 You can find the Frontend repo [HERE](https://github.com/FrankOfTheScience/theboringchat.ui).